Eadweard Muybridge documentary explores the legacy of motion pictures’ pioneer

-Today, Hollywood is a titanic industry churning out film after film.
+Today, Hollywood is a titanic churning out after film.
 But what of its humble beginnings?
 Why can we synonymously say “motion picture” when referring to cinema?
 We owe much to a man named Eadweard Muybridge, a peculiar individual who loved photography as much as he loved changing his name.
-Now, the new documentary, Exposing Muybridge, is bringing to light his unconventional and fascinating past.
+Now, the new documentary, Exposing Muybridge, is bringing to his unconventional and fascinating past.

 “I was blown away by his story.
 It was a blend of personal melodrama—ambition, betrayal, near-death experiences, even murder—and cultural criticism.
 Muybridge [is] living in an age of technological change, that’s much like our own, and also [one] saturated in sexism, racism, classism, and colonial expansion.
 [The story] seemed made for the screen,” director Marc Shaffer tells PopPhoto.